-Squid is already preconfigured in openSUSE Leap, you can start it directly after the installation.
-To ensure a smooth start-up, the network should be configured in a way that at least one name server and the Internet can be reached.
-Problems can arise if a dial-up connection is used with a dynamic DNS configuration.
-In this case, at least the name server should be specified, because Squid does not start if it does not detect a DNS server in /var/run/netconfig/resolv.conf.
+As Squid is preconfigured in openSUSE Leap, you can start it immediately after the installation.
+To avoid problems during the start-up, make sure that the network is connected to the Internet connection and has at least one name server.
+Using a dial-up connection with a dynamic DNS configuration may cause problems.
+In this case, specify at least the name server, as Squid does not start if it does not detect a DNS server in /var/run/netconfig/resolv.conf.